"How To Write Your Will"

 Believe it or not, I do not believe that the Will is the most important document.
 I believe that the most important documents that a person can have are Advance Directives Advance Directives are a set of documents that you execute during your lifetime that set forth your wishes in the event of incapacity.
 These documents consist of Power of Attorney, Health Care Proxy; Living Will; HIPAA; Designation of Agent to Control Disposition of Remains; and, Nomination of Guardian for Adult Pursuant to Mental Hygiene Law Article 81.17.

 In addition, to Advance Directives, you may also want to explore whether Trusts are more appropriate.
-Trust can be very useful if you want to avoid probate, streamline distribution of your assets, are survived by Cousins, or have volatile investments.
+A Living Trust is helpful for avoiding probate, distributing assets easily if Cousins survive you, or if you have risky investments.
 Click here to read more about Advantages of Trusts.

 Find an Estate Planning Attorney or DIY Software to Prepare the Will

-Unlike every other blog post on How to Write your Will, I have made finding an attorney of DIY software program the last item on the to do list.
+In my blog post about how to write a Will, I suggest finding an attorney or DIY software program as the final step.
 There is no point in downloading the forms if you do not know what you are disposing of, who you are leaving it to, how you want to leave it to them, and who should be responsible for following your instructions at your death.

-I am happy to help you figure out how to Write your Will.
+I am happy to help you figure out how to Write A Will.
 I also understand if you want to just read this guide in your quest to be a google estate planning lawyer.
+Once you have finished writing a Will, please review how to Execute A Will.

 Good luck and Happy Writing!